Brockton station (MBTA)

 Brockton station is an MBTA Commuter Rail station in Brockton, Massachusetts.
-It serves the MBTA Middleborough/Lakeville Line and is a stop on the CapeFLYER seasonal line.
-The station consists of a single full-length high-level platform which is fully handicapped accessible.
+It serves the MBTA Fall River/New Bedford Line and is a stop on the seasonal CapeFLYER service.
+The station has a single accessible full-length high-level platform that serves the line's two tracks.
 It is located adjacent to the BAT Centre, the primary hub for Brockton Area Transit Authority local bus service.

 The first station in the town (then called North Bridgewater) opened in 1846 on the Fall River Railroad.
+It was rebuilt in 1873–74 and renamed Brockton in 1874.
 The railroad helped Brockton grow into a major manufacturing center.
 In the 1890s, Brockton was the site of the state's first major grade crossing elimination program, which included the construction of a massive stone viaduct and a pair of station buildings designed by Bradford Gilbert.

 Passenger service ended in 1959, and the station was demolished during an urban renewal program in the 1960s.
 After two decades of planning, the modern station was opened for commuter rail service by the Massachusetts Bay Transportation Authority (MBTA) in 1997.
+The BAT Centre was opened in 1999.

 History

 Early history

-The Fall River Railroad opened from Myricks to South Braintree on December 21, 1846, including a stop at the town of North Bridgewater.
-The line went through several mergers and became part of the Old Colony and Fall River Railroad system in 1854.
-Unusually among larger cities in Massachusetts, Brockton was never a railroad junction; east-west branches were built from Bridgewater proper before North Bridgewater became a major manufacturing area.
-A charter for a branch from Stoughton to North Bridgewater was applied for in 1845 – before the railroad had even been completed – but nothing became of the plan.